-Layering Bulbs for Maximum Impact
+Layer Bulbs in Pots for Maximum Impact

 By choosing the right flower bulbs, you can stack the bulbs for a beautiful flower show in a small area.
 This is a great small garden idea because you are taking up a very small space and maximizing the results you get!

 Making a bulb lasagna

 The optimal time to plant new bulbs is in the fall, before it frosts.
 This will give your bulbs time to acclimate to their new environment and go dormant for winter.
 When spring arrives, they will bloom beautifully!

 This how-to guide shows how to plant layers of bulbs in pots, but this same bulb layering technique can also be used right in the ground.
 The great part about putting them right in the ground is that it’s a huge space AND time saver.
 To accomplish this, just dig a hole to the deepest layer depth (in this case it will be 6″), then cover with 2″ dirt, put in the 4″ layer, and so on.
 Hey, digging holes is hard work… right?
 This is a great way to save space AND time.

 Choose bulbs that bloom come up sequentially (such as early spring, mid spring, late spring)

 The bulbs can (and should) be planted at different depths (such as 2″, 4″ and 6″)